Nairobi Travel Guide

 Nairobi At Night © Nbi101

 Nairobi is one of Africa's most fast-paced cities and the safari capital of Africa.
-It is a place of enormous energy, a tireless and thriving bustle of people, and a city of differences.
-Assorted races, tribes and origins are all a part of its make-up.
+It's a place of enormous energy, with differencent races, tribes and origins all part of a thriving hustle and bustle.

 There are numerous markets selling traditional crafts, especially the popular Masai Market.
 Just outside of the centre is the Nairobi National Park, and the nearby Bomas of Kenya host performances of traditional dancing and singing.
 The Langata Giraffe Centre offers visitors the chance to hand-feed the Rothschild's giraffes that inhabit the area.